Damon3000s/ImGuiWidgets/README.md

+# ⚠️ DEPRECATED

+**This project is no longer maintained.** Its functionality has been moved to [ktsu.ImGuiApp](https://github.com/ktsu-dev/ImGuiApp).

+Please migrate to the new library for continued support and updates.

+---

 # ktsu.ImGuiWidgets

 ImGuiWidgets is a library of custom widgets using ImGui.NET.
 This library provides a variety of widgets and utilities to enhance your ImGui-based applications.